bbinvt/kickstarter-analysis/README.md

 #### What can you conclude about the Outcomes based on Goals?

-When looking at the Outcomes based on Goals data for plays over the time period (2009-2017) we see that out of the 1047 campaigns just over half, 547 campaigns, were attempting to raise between $1000 and $4,999.
+When looking at the Outcomes based on Goals data for plays over the time period (2009-2017) we see that out of the 1047 campaigns just over half- 547 campaigns - were attempting to raise between $1000 and $4,999.
 The Success Rate of this demographic is impressive boasting a 72.66% chance of reaching or exceeding the campaign goal.
-However, this demographic does not hold the highest Success Rate - that award goes to the campaigns that had a goal of less than $1000.
+However, this demographic does not hold the highest Success Rate - that award goes to the campaigns that had a goal of less than $1000 (75.81% Success Rate).

 #### What are some limitations of this dataset?

 One limitation of this data set is what happened after the successful fundraising campaign.
 We do not have any data to suggest Revenues collected from executing on the project.

 Its likely that we could gleen a lot of interesting information about the contributors to each of the campaigns - such as age, sex, nationality, etc - but we are limited to the total number of backers for each campaign.
-If we had additional information we could help our clients better target their audience and potentially increase the likelihood of their success.
+If we had additional information we could help our clients better target their audience and potentially increase the likelihood of launching a successful campaign.

 #### What are some other possible tables and/or graphs that we could create?